Range Angle Response

 Dependencies

-To use this parameter, set Sensor array to Partitioned array
+To use this parameter, set the value for Sensor array Partitioned array or Replicated subarray and set the Subarray steering method to Phase.

-Number of bits in phase shifters — quantization bits of the phase shift of the pass subarray control:q[<br>] 0 (default)
+Number of bits in phase shifters — quantization bits of the phase shift of the control of the subarray

 The quantization bits of the steering phase shift of the subarray, specified as a non-negative integer.
 A value of zero means that quantization is not performed.